fawqasfal/GravityJumper/README.md

 to SEE CODE and RUN GAME : all the code is in master and the runnable game is GRAVITY_JUMP.jar.

-to BUILD GAME : go to the build branch and run "sudo ./gradlew desktop:run", assuming youre on -nix. dont know what the unix command is for windows but it probaaably has something to do with gradlew.bat.
+to BUILD GAME : go to the build branch and run "sudo ./gradlew desktop:run", assuming youre on -nix. dont know what the equiv command is for windows but it probaaably has something to do with gradlew.bat.

 to build the jar yourself : "sudo ./gradlew desktop:dist" then the jar is in desktop/build/libs/desktop-1.0.jar